Wednesday, March 6, 2024

 Cytomegalovirus.

-The virus is large in size, has a diameter 200 nanometer and the nucleus contains double stranded DNA and the virus is shaped like a disk.
-CMV has a large genome with a icosahedral capsid and a dense core surrounded by an amorphous matrix.
+The virus is large, has a diameter of 200 nanometers and the nucleus contains double stranded DNA and the virus is shaped like a disk.
+CMV has a large genome with an icosahedral capsid and a dense core surrounded by an amorphous matrix.

 Humans are infected in several ways –

-1. when come in close contact with infected person.
+1. when come in close contact with an infected person.

 2. Through contact with saliva and ingestion of contaminated food and drinks.